DashboardHub/PipelineDashboard/README.md

 **Pair with out team remotely over Google Hangout!**

-Please get in touch via [@DashboardHub](https://twitter.com/DashboardHub) and let us know, we are happy to chat and more than happy to pair on the technologies we use listed below.
+Please get in touch via [@DashboardHub](https://twitter.com/DashboardHub) and let us know, we are happy to chat and more than happy to pair on the technologies we use:

+- Angular (v5+)
+- Material design
+- Node
+- Serverless
+- AWS Lambda & DynamoDB

 ---